MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.ApiManagement/Set-AzApiManagementIdentityProvider.md

 ```

 ### -SigninTenant
-Signin Tenant to override in AAD B2C instead of the `common` Tenant
+Signin Tenant to override in Azure AD B2C instead of the `common` Tenant

 ```yaml
 Type: System.String